helloSystem/docs/developer/menu.md

 * [__StatusNotifierItem spec__](https://www.freedesktop.org/wiki/Specifications/StatusNotifierItem/): "This specification defines the management of visual items, usually icons used for reporting the status of an application to the user or provide a quick access to common actions performed by that application."
 Similar to what "tray icons" do on Windows.
 * [__DBusMenu protocol__](): Protocol for which implementations exist for Glib, Gtk, Qt (starting with Qt 2).
 Applications can export and import their menus (question: only indicators or all menus?) using this protocol.
 The specification used to be at https://people.canonical.com/~agateau/dbusmenu/spec/index.html but the link is dead as of 2020.
 On https://agateau.com/2009/statusnotifieritem-and-dbusmenu/ it is described as: "The goal of DBusMenu is to make it possible for applications using the StatusNotifierItem spec to send their menus over DBus, so that the workspace can display them in a consistent way, regardless of whether the application is written using Qt, GTK or another toolkit."
 Possibly it has significantly evolved since then?
 According to [__@ximion__](https://github.com/ximion), DBusMenu is a spec that transfers menus to status notifiers, and in combination with `com.canonical.AppMenu.Registrar` can be used for global menus.
 * [__org.gtk.Menus interface__](https://wiki.gnome.org/Projects/GLib/GApplication/DBusAPI#org.gtk.Menus): An interface defined by Gnome that "is primarily concerned with three things: communicating menus to the client, establishing links between menus and other menus, and notifying clients of changes".
 Note that "To do so, it employs a number of D-Bus interfaces.
-These interfaces are currently considered private implementation details of GApplication and subject to change - therefore they are not documented in the GIO documentation." ([Source](https://wiki.gnome.org/Projects/GLib/GApplication/DBusAPI#org.gtk.Menus)). __How does it relate to the DBusMenu protocol, does it have an overlapping scope or is it a complement?__ According to [__@ximion__](https://github.com/ximion), the `org.gtk.Menus` interface has nothing to do with DBusMenu and was only for the Gnome Shell global menu (deprecated in Gnome).  __Why was it deprecated in Gnome Shell and what is the replacement?__
+These interfaces are currently considered private implementation details of GApplication and subject to change - therefore they are not documented in the GIO documentation." ([Source](https://wiki.gnome.org/Projects/GLib/GApplication/DBusAPI#org.gtk.Menus)). __How does it relate to the DBusMenu protocol, does it have an overlapping scope or is it a complement?__ According to [__@ximion__](https://github.com/ximion), the `org.gtk.Menus` interface has nothing to do with DBusMenu and was only for the Gnome Shell global menu (deprecated in Gnome).
+It is deprecated in Gnome Shell only, but it still used in Gtk 4.12.
+GNOME wants to remove a concept of menu from their apps.
 * [__com.canonical.AppMenu.Registrar D-Bus Service__](): `com.canonical.AppMenu.Registrar`, an interface to register a menu from an application's window to be displayed in another window.
 This manages that association between XWindow Window IDs and the dbus address and object that provides the menu using the dbusmenu dbus interface. ([Source](https://github.com/KDE/plasma-workspace/blob/master/appmenu/com.canonical.AppMenu.Registrar.xml)).
 "Appmenu registrar allows other applications to access any active window's application menu tree.
-Such a registrar is extremely useful for, e.g. implementing global menus (application menus appear in the top panel bar of the desktop environment, and for adding an application menu browser or search engine to HUDs" ([Source](https://packages.debian.org/buster/appmenu-registrar)). __How does it relate to the DBusMenu protocol, does it have an overlapping scope or is it a complement?__
+Such a registrar is extremely useful for, e.g. implementing global menus (application menus appear in the top panel bar of the desktop environment, and for adding an application menu browser or search engine to HUDs" ([Source](https://packages.debian.org/buster/appmenu-registrar)).
+It serves as a central point of storing of registered menus and its mapping to windows (on X11, it is usually an X11 Window Number, I do not designed registrar for Wayland).
+If we need to work over DBus protocol
 * [__org/appmenu D-Bus Methods__](): tbd
-* [__org.kde.plasma.gmenu_dbusmenu_proxy D-Bus service__](): tbd.
-Translates Gtk menus to KDE-style menus?
+* [__org.kde.plasma.gmenu_dbusmenu_proxy D-Bus service__](): Translates o`org.gtk.Menus` menus to `com.canonical.dbusmenu` menus, because Qt and KDE can use only the latter.

 ### Implementations